karlospn/mytechramblings-site-source-code/content/posts/building-and-deploying-a-dotnet-app-on-arm64-part2-demo.md

 I'm going to need the following resources:

-- A VPC.
+- A Virtual Private Cloud (VPC).
-- An ALB.
+- An Application Load Balancer (ALB).
-- An ECS Cluster.
+- An Elastic Container Service (ECS) Cluster.
 - An ECS Task Definition + An ECS Service.

-And to create them, I'll be using [AWS CDK](https://aws.amazon.com/cdk/).
+To create these resources, I'll be using [AWS CDK](https://aws.amazon.com/cdk/).

-The only thing worth showing in here is how to create an ECS Task Definition that targets an ARM64 processor, and it is as simple as setting the ``CpuArchitecture`` attribute to ``ARM64``, and that's it.
+The only aspect worth highlighting here is the creation of an ECS Task Definition that targets an ARM64 processor.
+This can be achieved simply by setting the ``CpuArchitecture`` attribute to ``ARM64``.

-The rest of the resources don't care if you're deploying an app that targets an ARM64 processor or and AMD one.
+The rest of the resources are indifferent to whether you're deploying an app that targets an ARM64 processor or an AMD one.

 ```csharp
 private FargateTaskDefinition CreateTaskDefinition()